dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ### 1.1 - The source code examples here and much more can be found at my test threejs github repo

-The [source code examples in this post](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-canvas-texture) can be found in my test threejs repo, along with all the other examples of all the other posts I have wrote on threejs.
+The [source code examples in this post](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-canvas-texture) can be found in my test threejs repo, along with all the other examples of all the other posts I have wrote on threejs thus far.
+This is a repository that I keep working on a little fairly often when it comes to writing new content on threejs, as well as editing older content such as this post which I have edited many times thus far.

 ### 1.2 - Start With just a quick canvas element and drawing to the 2d context